 Substitute evil practice with virtue

 It’s not just the cutting off, but it’s the putting on.
 When I abandon worldly pleasures and entertainment, I must find something to replace those habits with.
-I can cut worldly practices out of my life, but if I just spend my time spiritually passive, I won’t grow much now, would I?
+I can cut worldly practices out of my life, but if I just spend my time spiritually passive, I would not grow much, would I?

 So, I have to examine myself: Does my daily schedule consider the things of God?
 Do I wrestle in the night watch?
 Do I fight in secret prayer?
 Am I disciplined with the time I spend in the Word?
 Are my habits merely worldly customs that go with the flow?
 Or is the whole of my day planned out for God?